petuum/rampart/doc/architecture.md

 api6 <-- auth --> oidc
 ```

-Note, the rampart system components are linked to their respective repositories.
+Note, some of the links, e.g., components in rampart infra graph and
+rampart (user) graphs, might return 404, until their open source work is
+complete.

 ## Typical rampart graph lifecyle sequences
 ```mermaid